bobbyrx/Software-architecture/README.md

 # Software-architecture
 A group groject from university FMI!
-It's about developing an app, which uses flying drones to find empty parking spots for the users!
+It's a documentation about developing an app, which uses flying drones to find empty parking spots for the users!